jonasbn/pxy-redirect-ow-function/README.md

 Please visit the [releases.llvm.org][LLVM] website for more details.

-An example of a good frament, which is available in all versions is: `wall`
+An example of a good fragment, which is available in all versions is: `wall`

 ```text
 https://pxy.fi/p/r/4/wall